saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week7.md

 ## 1. Introduction

-Week 7 focused on performing a **comprehensive security audit** and conducting a **final evaluation** of the Linux server environment.
+Week 7 focused on performing a **comprehensive security audit** and conducting a **final system evaluation** of the Linux server environment.
-The objective was to verify that all configurations implemented throughout the coursework collectively provide a secure, stable, and well-managed system.
+The purpose of this phase was to validate that all configurations implemented throughout the coursework collectively provide a secure, stable, and well-managed operating system.

-Rather than introducing new configurations, this week concentrated on **validation, assessment, and reflection**, which are essential stages in real-world system administration and security management.
+Rather than introducing new configurations, this week concentrated on **verification, assessment, and reflection**, which are essential practices in real-world system administration and security management.

 ---